 A few things I like about Plants vs Zombies.
 It lets you know what zombies to expect before each wave, this lets you prepare for that zombie type.
 There are many zombie types that are more than just a higher damage zombie.
 Each zombie type has a hard counter, magnet shrooms for buckets and football zombies, tallnuts for pole vaulters.
 The game has enough unique plants to let the player experiment with different strategies.
 A few strategies I like are using gatling peas with torchwood to produce a high damage per second.
 You can also you slow peas or blue watermelons to slow down zombies to allow for more damage over a longer time.
 A row of corn launchers is a fun one.
 Using onions to force zombies into only a few lanes full of spikes surrounded by gloom shrooms is also effective.
 There are probably many other strategies I haven't tried, that the freedom to play around with different ideas really adds a lot of replay value.
 One thing it lacks that I like from other tower defense games are the long winding paths that can very greatly between levels.
 I definitely see how that would not work in that game, but it would be fun to see a tower defense game that had a depth of strategy with interesting decisions like plants vs zombies, but with long winding paths that would vary greatly from level to level.

-I tend to agree with it because inheritance has caused me plenty of frustrations.
+I've becoming more and more convinced that inheritance is a code smell.
+This article explains my sentiments http://www.javaworld.com/article/2073649/core-java/why-extends-is-evil.html I tend to agree with it because inheritance has caused me plenty of frustrations.
 I really appreciate what the makers of golang did.
 They got rid of inheritance and make use of embedding and interfaces instead.

 Am I wrong to think that inheritance should be avoided?